jzillmann/pdf-to-markdown/examples/dict.md

 M be a matching in a graph G = (V, E).
 A path P = (v0, v1,... , vt) in G is called M-augmenting if
 ```

 (6) (i) _t_ is odd,

 ```
 (ii) v1v2, v3v4,... , vt−2vt−1 ∈ M,
 (iii) v0, vt 6∈
 ```

 ```
 ⋃
 M.
 ```

 ```
 Note that this implies that v0v1, v2v3,... , vt−1vt do not belong to M.
 ```

 ```
 Clearly, if P = (v0, v1,... , vt) is an M-augmenting path, then
 ```

 ```
 (7) M′ := M△EP
 ```

 ```
-edge inM
+edge in M
-edgenot in M vertex not covered by M
+edge not in M vertex not covered by M
 ```

 ```
 vertex covered by M
 ```

 ```
 Figure 3.1
 ```

 is a matching satisfying |_M_′| = |_M_| + 1.[^8]
 In fact, it is not difficult to show that: